phpearth/docs/faq/misc/structure.md

 examples.

 Complexity and nature of the project affect the required directories.
-For example, web application will have additional publicly accessible directory compared to a command line application.
+For example, a web application will have additional publicly accessible directory compared to a command line application.

 Structure your project the way you find it most logical and useful.